vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/cookbook/tutorial/env.md

 ::: tip

-We recommend that you use pnpm to manage your project, because VuePress and VuePress Theme Hope both use pnpm to manage dependencies.
+We recommend you to choose pnpm as package manager, because VuePress and VuePress Theme Hope both use pnpm to manage dependencies.

-Some features of pnpm ensure that you have the correct dependencies.
+Some features of pnpm ensure that you have the correct dependencies, also it can speed up your installation.

 :::